rparin/StellerSearch/README.md

 ## Running the Search Engine

-⚠️ **Note:** Before you are able to run the search engine ensure that you have the following packages installed and a valid openai key
+⚠️ **Note:** Before you are able to run the search engine ensure that you have the following packages installed and a valid Open AI key

 ```
 pip install Flask, Flask-Session, lxml, pandas, pyarrow, PorterStemmer, openai